 Consular Service Limitations – in Chiang Mai

-You can learn more by visiting the Consular Service Charter which explains what services can and can not be provided to Australian’s overseas.
+The Consular Service Charter explains what services can and can not be provided to Australian’s overseas.
 There are limitations on services in Chiang Mai as noted below but for general information about Thailand see this Australian Embassy consular service webpage.